 This course makes extensive use of Canvas as a supplement to face-to-face time.
-Canvas will be used for weekly quizzes, communication, downloading materials, submitting assignments, and so forth.
+Canvas will be used for communication, downloading materials, submitting assignments, and so forth.
 Plan to check it regularly.
-Our course homepage can be accessed from the Courses dropdown menu on the left side of the page.
+Our course home page can be accessed from the Courses dropdown menu on the left side of the page.
 To correspond with me privately about the course, please use the Conversations feature of Canvas (the Inbox link in the upper right corner).
 I will respond to all messages within 24 hours on weekdays.
 Weekend messages may take longer; please plan accordingly.
-Visit Canvas at: http://bc.instructure.com.
+If you don't have a home computer with Internet access, an open computer lab is available in N250.